computer-lab/computerlab.io/README.md

 The `staging` branch currently deploys to [staging.computerlab.io](http://staging.computerlab.io).

 ## Developer Setup

 1. Clone this repository with `git clone https://github.com/computer-lab/computerlab.io`.

 2. `cd` to `computerlab.io`, and install dependencies with `npm install`.

-3. Install `hexo-cli`, and start a development server with `hexo server`.
-The site will be browsable at [localhost:4000](http://localhost:4000).
+3. Run `npm run start` The site will be browsable at [localhost:4000](http://localhost:4000).

-4. To deploy live, simply push to master.
+4. To deploy live, simply push to staging or master.
 The [Travis](https://travis-ci.org/) continuous integration server will build the site and deploy it to s3.
-The build takes about a minute.
-If you made changes to the theme submodule, commit and push those first.
+The build takes a few minutes.

 ## Content